idoamram/SimpLite/README.md

 * **getAverageByColumn**

 #####CRUD in background

+###SQL helpers
+` getCreateTableCommand ` - **Return string** that is a CREATE TABLE command for a class.
+` getInsertCommand ` - **Return string** that is an INSERT command for a class instance, including the current fields values.
+` getUpdateCommand ` - **Return string** that is an UPDATE command for a class instance, including the current fields values.

 Each CRUD method have another method that called [methodName]+"InBackground"(For example: createInBackground), that execute the original method in an AsyncTask.